 - childhood disintegrative disorder

-A diagnosis of PDD-NOS could be given to someone with mild or high-functioning symptoms that didn’t meet all of the criteria for an Asperger’s diagnosis.
-Similarly, this diagnosis might be been given for those who didn’t meet all of the required diagnostic criteria for Rett’s disorder.
+A diagnosis of PDD-NOS could be given to someone with mild or high-functioning symptoms who didn’t meet all of the criteria for an Asperger’s diagnosis.
+Similarly, this diagnosis might have been given for those who didn’t meet all of the required diagnostic criteria for Rett syndrome.

 In the DSM-5, these conditions are now grouped under a single diagnostic label: autism spectrum disorder (ASD).